brenopantoja/Laravel-System-CRUD-login-password/README.md

 //It has creatting other column in table php artisan make:migration add_date_to_events_table

-//If case to need (jetstrem/liveware) in Laravel clear//Command to clear the terminal
+//If case to need (jetstrem/liveware) in Laravel: Login with password: authentication clear//Command to clear the terminal

 composer require laravel/jetstream